rikhuijzer/phd-thesis/chapters/4.typ

   caption: "Receiver Operating Characteristic (ROC) Curves" ) <fig:auc>

-All models except the decision tree show that they have a better predictive performance in predicting dropouts than predicting graduates.
-This can be seen by noting that the true positive rate remains 1.0 for most folds even when decreasing the false positive rate, that is, the top right of the plots in Figure #citefig(<fig:auc>).
-Conversely, the false positive rate jumps to 0.1 and higher for many of the folds even when the true positive rate is 0.0.

-The XGBoost is the least explainable while the other three models are all explainable.
-That is, the XGBoost cannot easily be interpreted due the complexity of the model.
-For the decision tree model, despite being interpretable, its stability was low since the split point at the root of the tree varied wildly
-(for details about this phenomenon, see #parencite(<molnar2022interpretable>)).
-The stability of the logistic regression is moderate since the model is highly sensitive to the choice of hyperparameters @hastie2009elements.
-The stability of the XGBoost is high due to the large number of trees in the model which averages out fluctuations.
-Finally, the stability of SIRUS is the highest since the algorithm was designed such that it the structure of the random trees is more stable @benard2021interpretable.

-Altogether, the SIRUS model with a tree depth of 1 combines the best scores on predictive accuracy, explainability, and stability.
+Altogether, while the XGBoost had a good predictive performance, the SIRUS model combined good predictive performance with strong stability and explainability (see Analysis section).
-We will therefore further elaborate on this model, thereby highlighting its explainability and stability.
+We therefore decided to analyse the data further via this model.
-We have visualized the stability for different bootstrapped samples in Figure #citefig(<fig:sirus>).
+To do so, we have visualized the stability for different bootstrapped samples in Figure #citefig(<fig:sirus>).
-\changed{Here, by bootstrapped samples, we mean that we took multiple random samples, via MLJ.jl @blaom2020mlj, of the data and fitted the model on each of these samples.
+Here, by bootstrapped samples, we mean that we took multiple random samples, via MLJ.jl @blaom2020mlj, of the data and fitted the model on each of these samples.
 The bootstrapping allowed us to visualize the uncertainty in the model which, in turn, aids model explanations.

 To inspect the model, we go through one example feature in Figure #citefig(<fig:sirus>).
 The figure shows that the 2800 meters time had the most importance when summing the feature importances over the various bootstrapped samples.
-Next, we know that the rules in the SIRUS algorithm with a depth of 1 by default always point to "lower then", for example _if 2800 meters time < 650, then then-score else else-score_ @huijzer2023sirus.
+Next, we know that the rules in the SIRUS algorithm with a depth of 1 by default always point to "lower then", for example _if 2800 meters time < 650_, then _then-score_ else _else-score_ @huijzer2023sirus.
 If the _then-score_ is greater than the _else-score_, then the model predicts that the individual who satisfies the rule is more likely to graduate.
 If the _then-score_ is smaller than _else-score_, then the model predicts that the individual who satisfies the rule is more likely to drop out.
 The plotted rule directions show the direction of this _then-score_ and _else-score_ via $log("else-scores" / "then-scores")$.
 Thus, from the plotted rule directions, we can see that the model found that a higher 2800 meters time was associated with drop out.
-The sizes of the dots in Figure #citefig(<fig:sirus>) indicate the weight that the rule has, so a bigger dot means that a rule plays a larger role in the final outcome.
-These dots are sized in such a way that a doubling in weight means a doubling in surface size.
 The exact locations of the split points (e.g., _if 2800 meters time < 650_) are shown in the right part of the plot and were different in the different bootstrapped samples.
 Most of the split points were at 650 seconds, and some where at 700 seconds.
 We plotted these split points on top of histograms of the data to show the distribution of the data.